JacobDev1/xl-converter/README.md

 Encode to **JPEG XL, AVIF, WEBP, and JPG**.

-More details in the [documentation](https://xl-converter-docs.codepoems.eu/supported-formats).
+More details are in the [documentation](https://xl-converter-docs.codepoems.eu/supported-formats).

 ## Features
 ### General